getdozer/dozer/dozer-tests/README.md

 cargo run --bin dozer-tests -- -r buildkite
 ```

 If `buildkite` runner type is used, the framework will not use local `dozer` binary or run test client in-process.
-Instead, it creates `docker-compose.yaml` files for the test cases, which contains all the sources, the `dozer` service and the test client.
+Instead, it creates `docker-compose.yaml` files for the test cases, which contains all the connection services, the `dozer` service and the test client.
 A separate `docker compose` process is started to validate all the expectations using the client.

 This mode requires you to build `dozer-test-client` binary first, and the artifact must be located at `target/debug/dozer-test-client`.